 Well, for starters, how often and should you change your sandpaper?
 And when would be the best time to do it?
 So here are some tips on how to use sandpapers effectively.

 Wood Sanding Tips for Upcycling and Pallet Projects

 Best Finishing Sander-Buying Guide And Sanders Reviews

 Best Sander to Remove Paint

-Best Benchtop Belt Sander in 2021- Reviews and Buying Guide
+Best Benchtop Belt Sander Models- Reviews And Buying Guide

 When to change sandpaper?